mathieu-anderson/js-equality-jackpot/README.md

 ## Todo

 - Make it a game (hide true / false evaluation and let the user guess)
-- Remake the layout so that it is properly responsive
+- Remake the layout so that it is properly responsive (not with weird hacks like currently)
 - Implement basic leaderboard, pinball style
 - Add more weird cases
 - Add tests (learn `react-testing-library` ?)